MattCCC/fetchff/README.md

 | **Automatic Retry on Failure**                     | ✅          | ✅           | --           | ✅           | --             |
 | **Server-Side Rendering (SSR) Support**            | ✅          | ✅           | --           | --           | --             |
 | **Minimal Installation Size**                      | 🟢 (3.3 KB) | 🟡 (6.41 KB) | 🟢 (2.21 KB) | 🔴 (13.7 KB) | 🟢 (0 KB)      |

-Please mind that this table is for informational purposes only.
-All of these solutions differ.
-For example `swr` and `react-query` are more focused on React, re-rendering, query caching and keeping data in sync, while fetch wrappers like `fetchff` or `ofetch` aim to extend functionalities of native `fetch` so to reduce complexity of having to maintain various wrappers.

 ## ✏️ Examples